 Amy Shaw, senior VP at Nine Network of Public Media, St. Louis, visited Grand Marais recently.
 Bob spoke with her July 27 about what community engagement is, and why it's essential for public radio and TV to keep community engagement at the center of all they do.

-Lodging tax revenues for the second month of 2012 were down from February of last year county-wide.
+Lodging tax revenues for the sixth month of 2012 were up compared to June of last year county-wide.

 River rescues, a Dragon Boat capsizes and we’re into Fisherman’s Picnic.

 One of the small wonders of our north shore woods are little creatures on parade.
 Jay Andersen of WTIP North Shore Community Radio spoke to local naturalist Chel Anderson about the transformatio

 SUPERIOR, Wis.
 (AP) — State park officials have found pond scum on the waters of Lake Superior, a discovery that might be linked to warmer water temperatures.

 So far, so good.
 There’s no reported cases of whooping cough in the county....yet.
 WTIP’s Jay Andersen spoke with Sawtooth Mountain Clinic nurse Amy Marie Schmidt about p